wp-plugins/radio-station/readme.txt

 * Fixed: Edit permissions checks for Related to Show post assignments
 * Fixed: Main Language option value for WordPress Setting
 * Fixed: make Date on Tab clickable on Tabbed Schedule View
+* Fixed: prevent possible conflicts with changes not saved reload message
+* Fixed: do not conflict check Shift against self for last shift check

 = 2.3.3.5 =
 * Fixed: use schedule based on start_day if specified for Schedule view